waiting-for-dev/web_pipe/README.md

 Each operation in the pipe must accept a single argument of a `WebPipe::Conn` instance and it must also return an instance of it.
-In fact, what the first operation in the pipe takes is a `WebPipe::Conn::Clean` subclass instance.
-When one of your operations calls `#taint` on it, a `WebPipe::Conn::Dirty` is returned and the pipe is halted.
-This one or the 'clean' instance that reaches the end of the pipe will be in command of the web response.
+In fact, what the first operation in the pipe takes is a `WebPipe::Conn::Ongoing` subclass instance.
+When one of your operations calls `#halt` on it, a `WebPipe::Conn::Halted` is returned and the pipe is halted.
+This one or the 'ongoing' instance that reaches the end of the pipe will be in command of the web response.

 Operations have the chance to prepare data to be consumed by